-—Link commands and MIS commands
+Figure 15: Link commands and MIS commands

 Remote MIS commands are sent by MIS users to the MISF in a peer protocol stack.
 A remote MIS command delivered to a peer MISF is executed by the lower layers under the peer MISF as a link command; or is executed by the peer MISF itself as an MIS command (as if the MIS command came from an MIS user of the peer MISF); or is executed by an MIS user of the peer MISF in response to the corresponding indication.
 Often, an MIS indication to a remote MIS user results from the execution of the MIS command by the peer MISF.
 Figure 16 shows remote MIS commands.